 - the population health education of current and future health care professionals.

-The Office uses its research, scholarship, and innovation to design, implement, evaluate, and model solutions to our region’s health challenges.
-The Office connects and collaborates with businesses, agencies, philanthropies, and community members already working to improve the health of our communities.
+The Department uses its research, scholarship, and innovation to design, implement, evaluate, and model solutions to our region’s health challenges.
+The Department connects and collaborates with businesses, agencies, philanthropies, and community members already working to improve the health of our communities.
 Our multi-disciplinary team of doctors, lawyers, business professionals, anthropologists, and public health and public policy professionals works with these various sectors of society to bridge knowledge gaps, share expertise, and translate our findings in ways that improve the lives of our residents.
-As our research evolves, our Office will use our results to guide policy formation and change.
+As our research evolves, our Department will use our results to guide policy formation and change.

 SIU Medicine’s Department of Population Science and Policy looks forward to exploring partnerships and opportunities to achieve our ultimate goal – providing opportunities for healthier, happier, and more successful lives for the residents of central and southern Illinois.